wenbin1501110084/nucleon-coalescence-code/README.md

 to output the pT-spectra and dN/dy of triton and deuteron.
 The format for the input nucleon is:

       number_of_nucleon
-      id, px, py, pz, xm, x, y, z, t
+      id, px, py, pz, mass, x, y, z, t

-If you have any questions about it, please let me know.
-My email is: 1501110084@pku.edu.cn Wenbin Zhao
+If you have any questions about it, please send message to email 1501110084@pku.edu.cn Wenbin Zhao